 As someone who’s been involved in the fitness industry for nearly a decade, let me tell you that a lot of supplements are scams.
 There’s one that every bro and his cousin recommends however, and that’s the C4 pre workout.
 Does it live up to the hype, though?

 They claim that it’s how you “get big bro,” but is it really?
-Well in my experience, C4 pre workout isn’t necessarily BAD, but it’s certainly not GOOD by any means.
-That being said, thanks to expert marketing, great branding, and a lot of hype, they’ve managed to catapult it to the top selling pre-workout of all time.
+Well in my experience, C4 pre workout is extremely mediocre, but thanks to expert marketing, great branding, and a lot of hype, they’ve managed to catapult it to the top selling pre-workout of all time.

 When you first start working out, dozens of questions circle your mind: